Javed-Shahbaz/Hello-Rails-Back-End/README.md

 ### Install

-This project does not require additional dependencies, just Ruby interpreter.
+This project does not require additional dependencies, just a Ruby interpreter.
 However, it uses RuboCop as a linter and you should set it up as well.

 ```sh
 bundle install